Dpdl-io/DpdlEngine/README.md

 println("embedded ROOT exit code: " + exit_code)
 ```

+NOTE: The native Dpdl library 'dpdlroot' needs to be downloaded and deployed separately (see Download section below)

 ### Embedded C code

 Dpdl allows the embedding and execution of **ANSI C code** directly within Dpdl scripts.
 The C code is interpreted via a native Dpdl library that has